Nixie tube: Applications and lifetime

 Driving Nixies outside of their specified electrical parameters will accelerate their demise, especially excess current, which increases sputtering of the electrodes.
 A few extreme examples of sputtering have even resulted in complete disintegration of Nixie-tube cathodes.

 Cathode poisoning can be abated by limiting current through the tubes to significantly below their maximum rating, through the use of Nixie tubes constructed from materials that avoid the effect (e.g. by being free of silicates and aluminum), or by programming devices to periodically cycle through all digits so that seldom-displayed ones get activated.

-As testament to their longevity, and that of the equipment which incorporated them, as of 2006 several suppliers still provided common Nixie tube types as replacement parts, new in original packaging.
+As testament to their longevity, and that of the equipment that incorporated them, as of 2006 several suppliers still provided common Nixie tube types as replacement parts, new in original packaging.
 Devices with Nixie-tube displays in excellent working condition are still plentiful, though many have been in use for 30 to 40 years or more.
 Such items can easily be found as surplus and obtained at very little expense.
 In the former Soviet Union, Nixies were still being manufactured in volume in the 1980s, so Russian and Eastern European Nixies are still available.

 Alternatives and successors

-Other numeric-display technologies concurrently in use included backlit columnar transparencies ("thermometer displays"), light pipes, rear-projection and edge-lit lightguide displays (all using individual incandescent or neon light bulbs for illumination), Numitron incandescent filament readouts, Panaplex seven-segment displays, and vacuum fluorescent display tubes.
+Other numeric-display technologies include light pipes, rear-projection and edge-lit lightguide displays (all using individual incandescent or neon light bulbs for illumination), Numitron incandescent filament readouts, Panaplex seven-segment displays, and vacuum fluorescent display tubes.
 Before Nixie tubes became prominent, most numeric displays were electromechanical, using stepping mechanisms to display digits either directly by use of cylinders bearing printed numerals attached to their rotors, or indirectly by wiring the outputs of stepping switches to indicator bulbs.
 Later, a few vintage clocks even used a form of stepping switch to drive Nixie tubes.

 Nixie tubes were superseded in the 1970s by light-emitting diodes (LEDs) and vacuum fluorescent displays (VFDs), often in the form of seven-segment displays.
-The VFD uses a hot filament to emit electrons, a control grid and phosphor-coated anodes (similar to a cathode ray tube) shaped to represent segments of a digit, pixels of a graphical display, or complete letters, symbols, or words.
+The VFD uses a hot filament to emit electrons, a control grid and phosphor-coated anodes (similar to a cathode-ray tube) shaped to represent segments of a digit, pixels of a graphical display, or complete letters, symbols, or words.
 Whereas Nixies typically require 180 volts to illuminate, VFDs only require relatively low voltages to operate, making them easier and cheaper to use.
 VFDs have a simple internal structure, resulting in a bright, sharp, and unobstructed image.
 Unlike Nixies, the glass envelope of a VFD is evacuated rather than being filled with a specific mixture of gases at low pressure.

 Specialized high-voltage driver chips such as the 7441/74141 were available to drive Nixies.
 LEDs are better suited to the low voltages that semiconductor integrated circuits typically use, which was an advantage for devices such as pocket calculators, digital watches, and handheld digital measurement instruments.
 Also, LEDs are much smaller and sturdier, without a fragile glass envelope.
 LEDs use less power than VFDs or Nixie tubes with the same function.